Add a generic header application

 - Access Gateway has been configured to use your Okta tenant as IDP.

-- Appropriate DNS entries for both the legacy application and the exposed new URL exist.
+- Appropriate DNS entries for both the header application and the external exposed new URL exist.

 Click the Applications tab.